More than six spirits still call this farm home!

 Phoenix, AZ 85086

 Pioneer Living History village is located about 28 miles north of downtown Phoenix, AZ.
 There is no public transportation to this location, so you’ll have to drive.
-See a map with directions to Pioneer Living History Village.
-The Merritt Farm House is located on the far east side of the Village.
+The Merritt Farmhouse is located on the far east side of the Village.